MaterializeInc/materialize/doc/developer/platform/architecture-storage.md

 What follows is a recipe for source ingestion that means to provide three properties:

-In addition, the "recipe" aspect of this means to make is "simple" to determine that you have these properties.
+In addition, the "recipe" aspect of this means to make it "simple" to determine that you have these properties.
 You could certainly hand roll something that also has the properties, but then you have a bunch of work to do to convince folks.
 By following the recipe, the goal is that you shouldn't have to convince anyone of anything.